Pascalabj/Pascalabj/README.md

-- 👋 Hi, I’m @Pascalabj
+- 👋 Hi, I’m Pascal and trying to be a Full Stack Developer from Lebanon.
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new skills.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML,CSS.
-- 💞️ I’m looking to collaborate on ...
+- In my free time I draw and watch series.
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/pascal-abou-jaoude-b2449412b/

 <!---
 Pascalabj/Pascalabj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.